tangobango5/Calculator/README.md

 ## Tasks:
 1) Present all digits(0 to 9) and five symbols (*, %, +, -, =) and a display area (No need to write fancy css).

 2) Allow all four operations to happen.
-User should be able to use last result with a variable "_".
-For simplicity you can clear the screen once user presses a symbol.
+User should be able to use last result with a variable "_" (underscore).

-3) Allow user to use both keyboard or onscreen fields.
+3) Allow user to use both keyboard and onscreen fields.

+4) For simplicity you can clear the screen once user presses a symbol.

 Eg:
   * User presses 1123 (Display area shows 1123)